What are the first words a potential client hears when they call your business?

 A short, simple telephone answer script is all you need to make a great first impression.

-Before we tell you how to create a standout script, let’s look at the goals of a telephone answer script.
+Before we tell you how to create a standout script, let’s look at the goals of a telephone answer script and explore some phone answering script samples.

 What Your Telephone Answer Script Should Accomplish